ZombieTaco/IMStreamDB/README.md

 Feel free to use your own, or the provided ``API_KEY`` - but it may be banned/rate limited in the future.

 Requires use of either ``GreaseMoneky`` or ``TamperMonkey``

-A quick and Easy UserScript I made to pracise my JS skills.

 <hr>